 - Main body flap cover with magnetic closures (buckles are mostly there for show)

 - Two front pockets with double snap closures and two side pockets with strap closures

 - Canvas and leather shoulder strap

 - Light tan/khaki color (the featured image shows the bag in brown; basically I couldn’t find a large enough image of the bag in the Panama color to use).

 Some quick background …

-Quick (and very non-Bond) story: Now that my kid’s growing up, I actually find myself missing the “baby days” when I had a diaper bag where I could also stash some of my own stuff: cell phone, sunglasses, car keys, checkbook, etc. Today, I’m still hauling around kid supplies during our day trips to the zoo or wherever, but if I want to leave my hands free, I end up having to stuff my pockets with the cookies, water bottles and the odd toy.
-So I’ve recently been looking for a bag to carry the kid’s stuff PLUS my own stuff.
+Quick (and very non-Bond) story: When my son was ages 4 to around 8, I actually found myself missing the “baby days” when I had a diaper bag where I could also stash some of my own stuff: cell phone, sunglasses, car keys, checkbook, etc. I was still hauling around kid supplies during our day trips to the zoo or wherever, but if I wanted to leave my hands free, I ended up having to stuff my pockets with the cookies, water bottles and the odd toy.
+So I started looking for a bag to carry the kid’s stuff PLUS my own stuff.
 And – me being me – Daniel Craig and his Belstaff 554 bag were obvious sources of inspiration.